Remote sensing and Earth observation

 Our Remote Sensing and Earth Observation group develops models, applications and tools from remotely sensed data with the primary goal of monitoring our planet and its resources.

-Our interests range from disaster management (flooding monitoring, oil spill detection, post-earthquake damage assessment, conflict observations etc.) to maritime domain awareness (ship detection and classification, illegal fishing detection) till urban areas monitoring, crops classification and soil moisture retrieval.
+Our interests range from disaster management (flooding monitoring, oil spill detection, post-earthquake damage assessment, conflict observations etc.) to maritime domain awareness (ship detection and classification, illegal fishing detection) to urban areas monitoring, crops classification and soil moisture retrieval.

 We are determined to generate impact with our research, whether environmental, economic or societal, and have the ambition to influence policies and regulations with the information extracted from satellite data.